 While a disability can cause financial hardship at any age, it can be particularly troublesome for working-age families.
 After weighing all the facts, it’s easy to see why AIA members need—and deserve—a quality, economical source of disability protection.
 The AIA Trust developed a Group Disability Insurance Plan with New York Life Insurance Company substantial enough to stand on its own and flexible enough to be an extra safeguard for those members who want more financial security.

-Click here to watch a video that may help you to better understand why disability insurance coverage is so important.
+Learn why disability insurance coverage is so important.